 Operational risk refers to the risk of losses resulting from inadequate or failed internal processes, people and systems, or from external events.
 This category of risk includes losses resulting from fraud, human error, business disruption, systems failures, breach of contracts and natural disasters.
-This form of risk also includes non-compliance risk, in its direct form, relating to the risk of legal or administrative fines and of material financial losses as a result of the violation of laws, regulations, or self-regulatory principles or codes of conduct.
+In addition, there are operating losses attributable to the non-compliance risk, in its direct form, relating to the risk of legal or administrative fines and of material financial losses as a result of the violation of laws, regulations, or self-regulatory principles or codes of conduct.